 Jiri Everest base camp trek follows the footsteps of Edmund Hillary and Tenzing and ends with an ascent of Kala Pattar.
 Along the trek conducting from Jiri Everest base camp, you can see the tallest mountains, brilliant landscapes, the high mountain villages, and Buddhist monasteries.

 It has a great opportunity to experience the local Sherpa hospitality.
 The best paradise Jiri to Everest base camp trek comes out through Sagarmatha national park from 2,845m at Monjo to the top of the world at 8,848m, listed in the UNESCO world heritage sites.

 As you are walking from Jiri to Everest base camp, you can see the highest mountain of the world, Everest at 8,848m, and many of the world’s 8,000m peaks such as Lhotse, Cho Oyu, and Makalu.

 Everest Icefall glacier with huge ice pinnacles soaring to unbelievable height before reaching out to Everest Basecamp.
 Jiri to Everest base camp trekking is suitable for any walker looking for something a little challenging and energetic.

 Our program always includes rest days and build up gradually, in order to acclimatize altitude.
-Along the trek routes, you can walk at your own pace, taking with plenty of stops for rest.
+Along the trek routes, you can walk at your own pace, taking plenty of stops for rest.

 Enchanting Jiri continue to walk to Everest base camp drive in fly out plan is suitable for those who want to get well acclimatized during the trek instead of direct landing at Lukla airport.

 Moreover, Jiri to Everest base camp trek is very beautiful in terms of mystical landscapes, astonishing villages, and great sherpa hospitality.
 Very few travelers do this trek to see real Nepal.
-And of course, the trek is possible in any time throughout the year.
+And of course, the trek is possible at any time throughout the year.